fredrikgk123/Car-simulator/README.md

 ### What I'm satisfied with

 First of all I am satisfied with making a functional 3D car simulator in C++.
 The task was quite intimidating at first, considering my little prior knowledge about OOP, but breaking it down into smaller components made it manageable.
 I like how the simulator look and feels, with responsive controls and a decent driving experience.
 The integration of audio and UI elements also adds to the overall immersion.
+I am also very happy with the code structure and organization.
+Using classes to encapsulate different systems (car, physics, audio, UI) made it easier to manage complexity and keep related functionality together.

+I am also very happy with the car model, continaing separate parts for body, wheels and steering wheel.
+This allowed me to implement dynamic wheel rotation and steering animations, which adds a lot to the visual feedback while driving.
+Also see through windows was a nice touch.

 ### Areas for improvement